JSTOR-Labs/plant-humanities/watermelon.md

 ### Watermelons, Race, and the American South

-Watermelons were brought to the Americas since the sixteenth century, introduced by colonists and African slaves and cultivated widely by indigenous populations and in slave gardens.
+Watermelons were brought to the Americas in the sixteenth century, introduced by colonists and African slaves and cultivated widely by indigenous populations and in slave gardens.
 After the 1863 Emancipation Proclamation, the watermelon briefly became a tool of black citizenship; the ease with which watermelons could be grown and sold meant that they became a source of income for freed slaves.[^ref15] Although the watermelon initially held a certain amount of emancipatory potential for African-Americans both through their sale enabling the escape of the plantation economy and through the consumption of watermelons as a public and communal activity enacting newfound freedoms, the watermelon soon became perceived as a threat by white southerners who proceeded to transform the fruit into a symbol of black people’s unfitness for freedom and citizenship.
 <param ve-image
 title="African-American dacing around a pile of watermelons" url="https://upload.wikimedia.org/wikipedia/commons/3/35/African_Americans_dancing_around_a_pile_of_watermelons_%28cropped%29.jpg"
        fit="contain"